Doxense/foundationdb-windows-build/README.md

-# FoundationDB Windows Build Image
+# FoundationDB Windows Build

-This repo contains the GitHub Actions workflow necessary to generate a docker image capable of building FoundationDB on Windows.
+This repo contains the GitHub Actions workflows necessary to build FoundationDB on Windows:

-The generated image contains the necessary msbuild tools to compile FoundationDB, using CMake and Clang/CL, as well as build the MSI packages.

-Latest image will pushed in the [doxense/foundationdb-windows-build](https://hub.docker.com/r/doxense/foundationdb-windows-build/tags?page=1&ordering=last_updated) repository.

-> docker pull doxense/foundationdb-windows-build:latest

-Build instructions: TBD!
-(PR pending)
+- **Source Build**: is used to build a specific branch or commit, and produce the binary artefacts (MSI, tools, ...).
+- **Windows Build Image**: is used to generate the docker build image that is use by the previous step.
+This image includes all the tools and compilers necessary to _build_ the FoundationDB code source.
+Whenever the build environment changes, this build will be generated and pushed to the [doxense/foundationdb-windows-build](https://hub.docker.com/r/doxense/foundationdb-windows-build/tags?page=1&ordering=last_updated) repository.